 - Orange: You will need one large orange for the whole marmalade, which is much less than what you need for a classic marmalade recipe.
-Choose a Navel orange, if possible, for their extra sweet taste and juicy flesh.
+Choose a Navel orange, if possible, for its extra sweet taste and juicy flesh.

 - Cherries: Sweet and bright red cherries are so delicious in this spread!
 Use fresh cherries when they are in season or otherwise grab a bag of frozen ones.
 Their unique sweet taste helps tamper the bitterness from the orange zest and balances the flavors.

-- Liquid sweetener: Skip the big load of white sugar that is traditionally used to make marmalade and add a hint of either maple syrup or agave nectar instead.
-You won’t need much added sweetener since the orange and the cherries are already sweet enough.
+- Liquid sweetener: You won't need much added sweetener since the orange and the cherries are already sweet enough.

 Making marmalade is complicated, isn't it?